viviensiu/llm-zoomcamp/module 2/NOTES.md

 3. ChatGPT

 ### 2.7 Running LLMs Locally without a GPU with Ollama
 Ollama - allow LLMs to run on a CPU.
-To begin, see the official guide available at [Ollama Github README](https://github.com/ollama/ollama)
+To begin, refer the official guide at [Ollama Github README](https://github.com/ollama/ollama).

 Setup guide:
 1. [Download Ollama](https://ollama.com/download).
-For Mac users, double-click on the downloaded Ollama application and follow-through the instructions.
-Also see [guide](https://medium.com/free-or-open-source-software/ollama-get-up-and-running-with-llama-2-mistral-and-other-large-language-models-on-macos-4c5b8d404acc).
+For Mac users, double-click on the downloaded Ollama application and follow the instructions.
+[Guide](https://medium.com/free-or-open-source-software/ollama-get-up-and-running-with-llama-2-mistral-and-other-large-language-models-on-macos-4c5b8d404acc).
-2. Test installation in terminal, input ```ollama run phi3```
+2. Test installation in terminal: input ```ollama run phi3```
-3. Test with a general question ```I just discovered the course.
+3. Test with a general question: ```I just discovered the course.
 How do I join```
 4. Test with a [prompt](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/02-open-source/prompt.md)
 5. Input ```/bye``` to exit from Ollama in terminal.

-- Goal: replace the OpenAI model with the Ollama model.
+- <b>Goal</b>: replace the OpenAI model with the Ollama model.
 - Duplicate the notebook built in 2.4 and modify from there.
 - Modify the llm() to use phi3 model.
 - Modify the OpenAI client object to use Ollama as below: